janosrusiczki/rusiczki.net/_posts/2018-01-25-use-travis-to-build-and-deploy-your-jekyll-site-via-ssh.markdown

 Which should be done in order to associate the Travis build with this directory and make our life easier in the future.

 But what happened?
-The travis utility created a *deploy_rsa.enc* (an encrypted version of the private key), with a decryption key that it stored as an environment variable on Travis and also added some lines to your *.travis.yml* file which will decrypt the private key file during build.
+The utility created a *deploy_rsa.enc* (an encrypted version of the private key), with a decryption key that it stored as an environment variable on Travis and also added some lines to the *.travis.yml* file which will decrypt the private key file during build.

-Now add the public key to the list of accepted keys on your hosting server.
+Now add the public key to the list of accepted keys on the hosting server:

     $ ssh-copy-id -i deploy_rsa.pub <ssh-user>@<deploy-host>

-Once this is done the unencrypted private key as well as the public key can be deleted from the local machine:
+The unencrypted private key as well as the public key can now be deleted from the local machine:

     $ rm -f deploy_rsa deploy_rsa.pub

-Once you do this the previous non-check-in / non-build ban is lifted so we'll add *deploy_rsa.enc* to the git repository.
+Once this is done the previous no-check-in / no-build ban is lifted so add *deploy_rsa.enc* to the git repository.

 Now edit .travis.yml and move the decryption line from the `script:` section to the `before_deploy:` section and modify as follows:

     before_deploy:
-    - openssl aes-256-cbc -K $encrypted_<...>_key -iv $encrypted_<...>_iv -in deploy_rsa.enc -out /tmp/deploy_rsa -d
+    - openssl aes-256-cbc -K $encrypted_<...>_key -iv $encrypted_<...>_iv
+      -in deploy_rsa.enc -out /tmp/deploy_rsa -d
     - eval "$(ssh-agent -s)"
-    - chmod 600 /tmp/deploy_rsa
+    - chmod 600 /tmp/deploy\_rsa
-    - ssh-add /tmp/deploy_rsa
+    - ssh-add /tmp/deploy\_rsa

-This ensures that before a deploy is attempted the private key is decrypted and loaded into memory.
+This ensures that before the deploy is done the private key is decrypted and loaded into memory.

 What's left to do is the deployment itself.
 This will be done via rsync and we want to keep the deployment host, user and directory secret because we don't want script kiddies sniffing around our hosting server, do we?